modir/using-laminas-framework-book/version2/docs/doctrine.md

 );
 ~~~

-I> MySQL client allows easy entering of multi-line commands.
+> MySQL client allows easy entering of multi-line commands.
 Just press Enter when you want to move
-I> the caret to the next line.
+> the caret to the next line.
 The command is considered to be fully entered when the semicolon (;)
-I> character is encountered.
+> character is encountered.

 The expected output of this command is the following: